The World Wide Web is a huge network of interconnected pages.

 However, there’s a risk that the PBN service provider is spammy where the OBL could be as high as a few hundred.

-Link Neighbours
+Link Neighbors

 PBNs are about networks so the quality of the domains to which your website is linked is a significant factor to consider.